wormhole-foundation/xdapp-book/src/wormhole/2_architectureOverview.md

 - **Guardian** - One of 19 validators in the Guardian Network that contributes to the VAA multisig.

-- **Spy** - Validators on the Guardian Network which are not part of the Guardian set.
+- **Spy** - Validators on the Guardian Network who are not part of the Guardian set.
 A spy can observe and forward network traffic, which helps scale up VAA distribution.

 - **VAAs** - Verifiable Action Approvals (VAAs) are the key piece of data in the Wormhole ecosystem, containing the messages emitted by xDapps along with information such as what contract emitted the message.
 The VAAs are signed by the Guardians and need 13/19 signatures to be considered authentic.